RJW20/pacman-ai-NEAT/README.md

 The algorithm starts off with networks that have 8 input nodes, 1 bias node, 4 output nodes with sigmoid activation, and one random connection.
 A move is chosen by mapping the output nodes to the 4 possible moves and choosing the move which corresponds to the node with highest activation.

 ## Training
-Training was split up into 5 separate phases, to enable PacMan to learn different skills in isolation before having to deal with more complicated scenarios.
+Training is split up into 5 separate phases, to enable PacMan to learn different skills in isolation before having to deal with more complicated scenarios.

 ### Phase 1 - Only Dots